sddm/sddm/docs/THEMING.md

 **hybridSleep():** Suspends the machine both to the memory and the disk.

 **login(user, password, sessionIndex):** Attempts to login as the `user`, using the `password` into the session pointed by the `sessionIndex`.
-Either the `loginFailed` or the `loginSucceeded` signal will be emitted depending on whether the operation is successfull or not.
+Either the `loginFailed` or the `loginSucceeded` signal will be emitted depending on whether the operation is successful or not.

 ### Signals